jhenahan/ohaskell-translations/chapters/10-create_project.md

 Got it?
 Now feel free to forget.
 Especially about the interpreter.
 Cause you gonna use Haskell in real world and therefore all your projects would be compiled.
-However, the direct usage of `ghc` compiler will hardly be necessary for you.
+Moreover, the direct usage of `ghc` compiler will hardly be necessary for you.
-Despite that `ghci` interpreter may be useful sometimes, you can do without it.
+Of course, `ghci` interpreter may be useful sometimes, but you can do without it.

-In real world you ain't no need creating file [`Main.hs`](.hs -- standard file extension for source-code written in Haskell) on your desktop and then feed it to compiler.
-In opposite, you will create a normal working project with logical inner structure.
+In real world you ain't no need creating file [`Main.hs`](.hs -- standard file extension for source-code written in Haskell) on your desktop and then feeding it to compiler.
+Instead, you will create a normal working project with logical inner structure.
 So let's start with it.
 A convenient utility from Haskell Platform with unusual name [`cabal`](Acronym formed from **c**ommon **a**rchitecture for **b**uilding **a**pplications and **l**ibraries.) will be our assistant.

 `Cabal` utility is intended for compiling projects.
-Sure you heard about things like `cmake` or `qmake`, take `cabal` as "cmake specially for Haskell".
+Sure, you heard about things like `cmake` or `qmake`, take `cabal` as "cmake specially for Haskell".

 Let us create.
-Of course, all actions described below imply your strong friendship with the command line.
-I will demonstrate Unix commands, if you are using Windows -- adapt the examples for yourself.
+Of course, all actions described below imply your strong friendship with a command line.
+I will demonstrate Unix commands, if you are using Windows -- adapt these examples for yourself.

 #### Preparing the structure ####

-Open the terminal and create:
+Open the terminal and start creating:

 	$ mkdir -p Real/src/Utils
 	$ touch Real/src/Main.hs
 	$ touch Real/src/Utils/Helpers.hs

-Here we have a directory `Real` with a regular structure:
+Now we have a directory `Real` with a regular structure:

 	Real/
 	└── src